ms-iot/vscode-ros/doc/spec/debug-ros-nodes.md

 To debug a Python process without a running `ptvsd` instance, a `ptvsd` instance needs to be injected into the process first with the `--pid <pid>` flag.
 Therefore, for normal Python processes in ROS, the workflow would be:

-1. get the pid of the Python process (we reuse the `processPicker` module from `vscode-cpptools`)
+1. get the PID of the Python process (we reuse the `processPicker` module from `vscode-cpptools`)
 2. inject `ptvsd` using API exposed by `vscode-python` (this avoids potential `ptvsd` version mismatch)
-3. start an Python-attach debug session with `vscode-python`
+3. start a Python-attach debug session with `vscode-python`

 ### Example for `attach`